-- If the player involved in the correction of the error is on the team bench after having been legally substituted (not for having been disqualified or having committed his fifth foul), he must re-enter the playing court to participate in the correction of the error (at this point he becomes a player).
-Upon completion of the correction, he may remain in the game unless a legal substitution has been requested again, in which case the player may leave the - If the player was substituted because he had committed his fifth foul or was disqualified, his substitute must participate in the correction of the error. - 44.2.8 Correctable errors cannot be corrected after the referee has signed the scoresheet. - 44.2.9 Any errors or mistakes in scorekeeping by the scorekeeper or time-keeping by the timekeeper involving the score, number of fouls, number of time-outs or time consumed or omitted, may be corrected by the officials at any time before the referee signs the scoresheet.
+- If the game clock has started and, at the time the error is discovered, the team in control of the ball (or entitled to the ball) is the opponent of the team that was in control of the ball at the time of the error, a jump ball situation occurs. - If the game clock has started and, at the time the error is discovered, a foul penalty involving a free throw(s) has been awarded, the free throw(s) shall be administered and the ball shall be awarded for a throw-in to the team that was in control of the ball at the time the error occurred. - 44.2.5 If the error constitutes a failure to award a merited free throw(s): - If there has been no change in possession of the ball since the error was made, the game shall be resumed after correction of the error as after any normal free throw. - If the same team scores after having been erroneously awarded possession of the ball for a throw-in, the error shall be disregarded. - 44.2.6 After the correction of an erroneous awarding or canceling a score, the game shall be restarted at the point at which it was interrupted to correct the error, by the team entitled to the ball at the time the game was stopped for the correction. - 44.2.7 If the error constitutes the wrong player attempting a free throw(s), the free throw(s) attempted as a result of the error shall be cancelled and the ball shall be awarded to the opponents for a throw-in at the free throw line extended. - 44.2.8 Once an error that is still correctable has been discovered: - If the player involved in the correction of the error is on the team bench after having been legally substituted (not for having been disqualified or having committed his fifth foul), he must re-enter the playing court to participate in the correction of the error (at this point he becomes a player).
+Upon completion of the correction, he may remain in the game unless a legal substitution has been requested again, in which case the player may leave the playing court. - If the player was substituted because he had committed his fifth foul or was disqualified, his substitute must participate in the correction of the error. - 44.2.9 Correctable errors cannot be corrected after the referee has signed the scoresheet. - 44.2.10 Any errors in scorekeeping by the scorer or time-keeping by the timer involving the score, number of fouls, number of time-outs or time consumed or omitted, may be corrected by the officials at any time before the referee signs the scoresheet.